GreatWizard/reliure/README.md

 default:
   # Cover image of the ebook
   coverImage: cover.jpg
-  # Deactivate the default CSS (off by default)
+  # Deactivate the default CSS (false by default) used by epub/mobi format
-  ignoreDefaultStyleSheet: on/off
+  ignoreDefaultStyleSheet: true/false
-  # Custom Style sheets appends to the default stylesheet
+  # Custom Style sheets appends to the default stylesheet used by epub/mobi format
   styleSheets:
     - style.css
   # Files used to build the ebook (works with only one file currently)